Balochistan Govt To Plant 0.3 Mln Trees During Spring - UrduPoint

 "Mangrove trees would be planted at the coastal areas of the province during the plantation drive," he added.

-The government would launch district-wise tree plantation drive in the province to achieve the maximum numbers of trees plantation, he added.
+The government would launch a district-wise tree plantation drive in the province to achieve the maximum number of trees plantation, he added.